Adjustable Height Rolling Desk Explained: Ergonomics, Uses, and Setup

 Proper Setup for an Adjustable Height Rolling Desk

 A rolling desk is ergonomic only when it is well adjusted.
-A lot of people purchase adjustable desks and still experience discomfort because the height, wheels, or screen is not at the right level.
+Many people purchase adjustable desks and still experience discomfort because the height, wheels, or screen is not at the right level.
 Your ability to sit and stand in the right position not only protects your back, neck, shoulders, and wrists.

 Correct Desk Height